Configure service accounts for clusters on Anyscale on GKE

 Step 1: Configure variables

 The following commands configure variables that describe your Google Cloud account, GKE cluster, and Anyscale account.
-Replace the variables denoted with <>
+Replace the variables denoted with <> before running these commands.
+For example, replace <your-gke-cluster-name> with the name of your GKE cluster.

-You can save and run these commands as a .sh
+You can save and run these commands as a .sh script, or run each command sequentially from the command line.

 #!/bin/bash

-export CLOUD_NAME="<your-anyscale-cloud-name>"
+export NAMESPACE="<your-anyscale-namespace>"

 # Specify the Google Cloud region, project ID, and name of your GKE cluster.